 By connecting people to projects and projects to resources, the Pacific Council is increasing civic participation and creating stronger local response on global issues.

 What We Have Achieved - With Your Help!

 The Pacific Council has teamed up with Sister Cities Los Angeles and several PPE suppliers to donate PPE to Mexico City, a sister city of Los Angeles.
 Mexico has become one of the hardest hit countries in the global pandemic and as a signal of our solidarity, we are working with a coalition of agencies including Sister Cities Los Angeles, the Mayor’s Office of International Relations, and PPE vendors in Los Angeles.
 If you are associated with a PPE supplier who may be interested in being a part of this effort, please contact Ashley McKenzie at email@example.com.

 Furthermore, when we reached out to you, our Pacific Council members, at the beginning of the pandemic, you answered the call.
 Since March we have connected these local and global medical facilities in need of PPE to suppliers:

 - Sharp Healthcare in San Diego

 - All India Institute for Medical Services (AIIMS): New Delhi

 Additionally, we’ve been able to gift United Way of Greater Los Angeles 1,000 masks and connect them to a supplier in the hopes that they are able to rapidly disseminate mass quantities of hand sanitizer to homeless communities across the U.S.

-The partnerships we’ve developed with PPE suppliers, medical facilities, Consulates, and other agencies have gone a long way in helping us respond meaningfully, and we will continue to do so as the pandemic evolves.
+The partnerships we’ve developed with PPE suppliers, medical facilities, Consulates, and other agencies have gone a long way in helping us respond meaningfully, and we will continue to support our partners and community where we can.